 Where to stay in Oaxaca

-I stayed in Reforma neighbourhood which is a 30-minute walk (or 5-minute taxi ride) north of Oaxaca City.
+Reforma: this neighbourhood is a 30-minute walk (or 10-minute taxi ride) north of Oaxaca City.
 Initially, I picked it because it was the last room available in Oaxaca but actually, this area is very pleasant and quiet at night.
 A good place to escape the noise of the celebrations!

 Airbnbs in Oaxaca: There are lots of options on Airbnb from entire apartments to private rooms.